Buying a Suppressor: A Complete Guide

 Step 2: Select a Dealer with a Valid SOT

 Suppressors cannot be shipped directly to you; they must be transferred through a licensed dealer with a Special Occupational Tax (SOT) status.
 This dealer will hold the suppressor until your ATF paperwork is approved.
-When you purchase from AR15Discounts.com, we’ll coordinate with your chosen SOT dealer to ensure the transfer is efficient.
+When you purchase from AR15Discounts.com, we’ll coordinate with your chosen SOT dealer to ensure that we ship it to them.
 Note: If you live in California or another state where suppressors are banned, sales are prohibited, so confirm your state’s laws before proceeding.

 Step 3: Submit ATF Form 4 & Get Fingerprints/Photo

-The ATF Form 4 is the application required to transfer an NFA item like a suppressor to you.
+The ATF Form 4 is the application required to transfer an NFA item, such as a suppressor, to you.
 This form includes your personal information, suppressor details, and dealer information.
 You’ll also need to submit:

-• Two recent passport-style photos, available at pharmacies or ATF-approved kiosks.
+• One recent passport-style photo, available at pharmacies or ATF-approved kiosks.

-• Fingerprint cards, which can be obtained from local police, ATF kiosks, or third-party services.
+• Fingerprint cards can be obtained from local police, ATF kiosks, or third-party services.

 The Form 4 can be filed electronically through the ATF’s eForm system for faster processing or via paper for a traditional approach.
 Your SOT dealer can assist with this step to ensure accuracy.